emilygv/emilyvernon.com/index.md

 {% include clients.html items=site.data.clients %}

 {% include hero_intro.html
-title= "Your path to growth, simplified" subtitle= "Scaling into new markets or needing to outshine competitors?" description= "Time’s tight and growth feels complex.
+title= "The path to growth, simplified" subtitle= "Scaling into new markets or needing to outshine competitors?" description= "Time’s tight and growth feels complex.
 I partner with you to build clear strategies that align brand and product, clarify you innovation approach and strength creative work." image= "/assets/images/homepage_hero.png"